roberto-maggi/corso_Linux/Giorno_2-bash-systemd-network/sysctl.md

-sysctl Command: Tutorial & Examples
+# Sysctl Command: Tutorial & Examples

 A Tool for Fine-Tuning Your System

 The sysctl command in Linux is a powerful tool that allows you to view, modify, and fine-tune various parameters of the Linux kernel in real-time.
 It gives you control over many aspects of your system's behavior, performance, and security.
 By adjusting these parameters, you can optimize your server's performance, improve its stability, and enhance security measures.